go-compression/go-compression.github.io/site/algorithms/lzss.md

 The finished code can be found in [lzss.py](https://github.com/go-compression/examples/blob/master/lz/lzss/lzss_encoder.py) in the examples GitHub repo.

-Lastly, there's a few bug in our program that we encounter with larger files.
+Lastly, there's a few bugs in our program that we encounter with larger files.
 If we have some text, for example:

 ```
 ISAM YAM SAM